 This new headset from Patriot has grown very popular, very fast.
 Honestly, we can totally see why it is a fantastic budget gaming headset.
 I would gladly recommend it to any gamer on a budget if you do not like the HyperX Stinger, and that’s the biggest reason it wasn’t added.
 It has really good audio and sound capabilities, it is quite comfortable and is anything but expensive.
 However, it is slightly outperformed by the Stinger in almost every way.
 Nonetheless, the Patriot Viper v361 is well deserved of honorable mention and might be right for you if you are not a fan of the Stinger for one reason or the other.

 Much like the Viper, it is a very good headset, and it almost made the list.
 The issue is that it performs on par with the Sades A60 which is the same price class but is less comfortable.
 Not that I would say the Astro is downright uncomfortable, but the earcups do feel a little heavy and quite clunky.
 That being said, the Astro A10 is well worth your time if you want something in its price range and have big ears.
 The large earcups are what makes it feel a bit clunky, but if it happens to fit it will turn in to an advantage really fast.

 HyperX Cloud Revolver

 MSI are mostly known for their excellent gaming computers but has lately been known to venture outside that niche and try their luck with regular gaming gear.
-The DS502 is by no means an unsuccessful attempt at a great gaming headset, but it does have a few vital flaws that MSI needs to work on.
-In terms of comfort and looks it is a home run, but the big issue is with the sound quality.
-It means that MSI is just not that experienced in this area as the sound quality is simply below that of other headsets of the same price range, and it is even known to get worse over time.
+The DS502 is by no means an unsuccessful attempt at a good gaming headset, but it does have a few vital flaws that MSI needs to work on.
+Concerning comfort and looks it is a home run, but the big issue is with the sound quality.
+It means that MSI is just not that experienced in this area as the sound quality merely is below that of other headsets of the same price range, and it is even known to get worse over time.